 Property/Method Description Properties Enabled By setting this property to True or False user can decide whether user can interact with this control or not Index Specifies the Control array index List String array.
-Contains the strings displayed in the drop-down list.
-Starting array index is 0.
+Contains the strings displayed in the drop- Starting array index is 0.
 ListCount Integer.
 Contains the number of drop-down list items ListIndex Integer.
-Contains the index of the selected ComboBox item.
-If an item is not selected, ListIndex is -1 Locked Boolean.
+Contains the index of the selected ComboBox ite item is not selected, ListIndex is -1 Locked Boolean.
 Specifies whether user can type or not in the ComboBox

-CLASS: III BCom CA COURSE NAME: SOFTWARE DEVELOPMENT WITH VISUAL BASIC COURSE CODE: 16CCU501A UNIT: III BATCH-2016-19
+CLASS: III BCom CA COURSE NAME: SOFTWARE DEVELOPMENT WITH VISUAL BASIC COURSE CODE: 17CCU501A UNIT: III BATCH-2017-20

 MousePointer Integer.
 Specifies the shape of the mouse pointer when over the area of the ComboBox NewIndex Integer.
 Index of the last item added to the ComboBox.
 If the ComboBox does not contain any items, NewIndex is -1 Sorted Boolean.
 Specifies whether the ComboBox's items are sorted or not.
 Style Integer.
 Specifies the style of the ComboBox's appearance TabStop Boolean.
-Specifies whether ComboBox receives the focus or not.
-Text String.
+Specifies whether ComboBox receives the focus or not Text String.
 Specifies the selected item in the ComboBox ToolTipIndex String.
 Specifies what text is displayed as the ComboBox's tool tip Visible Boolean.
-Specifies whether ComboBox is visible or not at run time Methods 1 AddItem Add an item to the ComboBox Clear Removes all items from the ComboBox RemoveItem Removes the specified item from the ComboBox SetFocus Transfers focus to the ComboBox Event Procedures 5 Change Called when text in ComboBox is changed DropDown Called when the ComboBox drop-down list is displayed GotFocus Called when ComboBox receives the focus LostFocus Called when ComboBox loses it focus
+Specifies whether ComboBox is visible or not at run time Methods AddItem Add an item to the ComboBox Clear Removes all items from the ComboBox RemoveItem Removes the specified item from the ComboBox SetFocus Transfers focus to the ComboBox Event Procedures Change Called when text in ComboBox is changed DropDown Called when the ComboBox drop-down list is displayed GotFocus Called when ComboBox receives the focus